johnnymetz/johnny-metz-blog/content/posts/sort-django-queryset-with-custom-order.md

 draft: true
 ---

-I occasionally need to sort a collection of Django objects with a custom order.
+I occasionally need to sort a Django queryset with a custom order.

 For example, let's take a simple `Todo` model: